SaulRuizS/2dos/README.md

 ## Usage

 ## Contributing
-Feel free to use and contribute
+Feel free to use and contribute in any way.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)